Trump says he's taking malaria drug hydroxychloroquine in case he gets coronavirus

-President Donald Trump said Monday that he is taking a malaria drug to lessen symptoms should he get the new coronavirus, even though the drug is unproven for fighting COVID-19.
+President Donald Trump said Monday that he is taking a malaria drug to protect against the new coronavirus, despite warnings from his own government that it should only be administered for COVID-19 in a hospital or research setting due to potentially fatal side effects.

 Trump said his doctor did not recommend the drug to him, but he requested it from the White House physician.